explorer7733/AnnaK-README-Generator/README.md

 # README Generator

   ## Description
-  Template to create a professional README file for any furture projects
+  Template to create a professional README file for any future projects

   ## Table of Contents
   * [Installation](#installation)